maxmind/minfraud-api-java/README.dev.md

   you wait.
 Eventually you should see the "Activity" line in the info about your repository say something like it is complete.
 - Click Release near the top.
+  - This also takes a moment (you will see "operation in progress" again).
+    Refresh as usual.
+When it's done, you won't see the "commmaxmind-xxxx" entry in the staging repositories any more.
 - You're done!
 - If you want to check things over, look at the commits on GitHub.com, including to the `gh-pages` branch and release tags, and do an artifact